-Our community discussions will involve a combination of presentation and dialogue/Q & A and explore questions/topics raised in the live performance:
+Our philosophy symposia will involve a combination of presentation and dialogue/Q & A inspired by the questions/topics raised in the live performance:

 People of all ages and backgrounds are invited to participate.
-Live shows are ticketed through Helena Avenue Theater.
-The community discussions are free.
-Community members do NOT need to see the live performance in order to participate in the discussion (though doing so will certainly add to the experience).
+Community members do not need to see the live performance in order to participate in or benefit from the conversations.

 Retired Lieutenant Colonel of the U.S. Army, Instructor of Veteran’s Studies at Missoula College, and Humanities MT Speaker